 The samples in this study, published in Applied and Environmental Microbiology, were taken from a variety of different environmental surfaces where livestock had been kept within 24 smallholder farms in the Kathmandu Valley, Nepal.
 The swabs were then shipped back to Pirbright for testing, where scientists were able to detect viral genetic material in positive samples.

 FMDV is able to survive long periods of time in the environment in the right conditions (up to three months depending on environmental factors such as pH, temperature and relative humidity), and so sampling areas where infected animals may have shed virus allows scientists to detect the presence of FMD even if the animals on the farm are no longer showing clinical signs.

 This is equally important in areas that have FMD free status as well as those where FMD is endemic such as parts of Asia, Africa and the Middle East.
-Novel surveillance techniques can help support a robust response to outbreaks in FMD free countries, but can also be implemented in endemic countries as part of surveillance programs to supplement current information about the spread of FMD.
+Novel surveillance techniques can help support a robust response to outbreaks in FMD free countries, but can also be implemented in endemic countries as part of surveillance programmes to supplement current information about the spread of FMD.

-In the future the researchers hope to be able to combine swabbing with the use portable diagnostic tools to enable rapid detection of FMDV in the field.
+In the future the researchers hope to be able to combine swabbing with the use of portable diagnostic tools to enable rapid detection of FMDV in the field.